 Let's explore this idea a little bit further...

-Behavioral engagement is the physical and interpersonal component of engagement; it means an employee shows up for work on time.
+Behavioural engagement is the physical and interpersonal component of engagement; it means an employee shows up for work on time.
 They are punctual and respectful of their work environment and towards their coworkers.
 They are physically present for gatherings, meetings, and even social events.
 This is an essential element of engagement, but standing alone, is empty.
-For example, someone can show up for work, but be emotionally checked out.
+For example, someone can show up for work but be emotionally checked out.

 The emotional component is what we typically associate with employee engagement; it's related to how much someone likes their job.
 Not just the job itself, but the culture, people, the work in general.
 Someone high on this component of engagement will always be the first to take the initiative, go outside their job description, raise their hand with a question, and share ideas and thoughtfully challenge people.
 In short, they are involved.
 And will not hesitate to step outside of their assigned tasks when and if they are asked.

 Mental engagement is associated with attention, focus, and determination.
 In short, how good an employee is at execution.
-An employee might show up to work (be physically present), and they may even be emotionally involved as well by sharing ideas and taking initiative, but at the end of the day, can they buckle down, stay on task, attain productivity goals, and deliver high quality work.
+An employee might show up to work (be physically present), and they may even be emotionally involved as well by sharing ideas and taking initiative, but at the end of the day, can they buckle down, stay on task, attain goals, and deliver high-quality work.
 Or, are they all talk, no walk?

 Based on the model above, we can picture the interplay of the three main components of engagement (mental, emotional, and behavioural).

-As a result, we can paint a picture of the various types of “disengagement personas” that exist at work on day-to-day.
+As a result, we can paint a picture of the various types of “disengagement personas” that exist at work on the day-to-day.

 An important note about remaining reasonable when it comes to disengagement.
 It would be unrealistic to expect high scores on all three dimensions of engagement on a consistent basis.

 That is because engagement is not a binary state.
 In other words, not an "on/off" switch.
 Employee engagement is dynamic.
-It exists in shades of grey and will ebb and flows in the same employee throughout their tenure.
+It exists in shades of grey and will ebb and flow in the same employee throughout their tenure.

 Ultimately, this model serves to paint a picture of an “ideal” and fully engaged employee, so that you, in turn, use it as a standard.
 With that standard in place, you can conceptualize what the “ideal” engaged employee looks like at your company.
-For example, perhaps in your company, you’re OK with leaving some wiggle room in terms of the behavioral component engagement.
-As long as the employees boast high scores on the emotional and mental component.
+For example, perhaps in your company, you’re OK with leaving some wiggle room in terms of the behavioural component engagement.
+As long as the employees boast high scores on the emotional and mental components.